almazarqi/BotPro/README.md

 - Docker (https://www.docker.com/) (Make sure Docker is installed and running)
 - Python 3.7 or higher
 - pip (Python package manager)
+- RabbitMQ for message queuing and communication between components of this project.
+Downloading instructions at [RabbitMQ Downloads](https://www.rabbitmq.com/download.html).

 ### 1. Clone the Repository